lconcia/life_sciences_ml_at_tacc/docs/section2/model_quality.rst

 * False Negatives (FN) -- The number of times the model *incorrectly* predicted that a sample was not in a class.

-For example, in the case of spam email:
+For example, in the case of tumor detection:

-* True Positives: Total number of emails the model correctly predicted were spam.
+* True Positives: Total number of samples the model correctly predicted were malignant.
-* True Negatives: Total number of emails the model correctly predicted were not spam.
+* True Negatives: Total number of sample the model correctly predicted were not malignant.
-* False Positives: Total number of emails the model incorrectly predicted were spam (i.e., the model predicted they were spam but in fact they were not).
+* False Positives: Total number of samples the model incorrectly predicted were malignant (i.e., the model predicted they were malignant but in fact they were not).
-* False Negatives: Total number of emails the model incorrectly predicted were not spam. (i.e., the model predicted they were not spam but in fact they were).
+* False Negatives: Total number of samples the model incorrectly predicted were not malignant. (i.e., the model predicted they were benign but in fact they were malignant).

 Conceptually, FPs and FNs represent the two kinds of ways our model can be wrong.
 For certain problems, FPs might be worse than FNs and vice versa.
-For example, with spam email detection, we already observed that FPs (falsely detecting an email to be spam) would likely be considered worse than FNs.
+For example, with spam email detection, we already observed that FNs (falsely detecting an sample was benign) would likely be considered worse than FPs.

 .. note::